Tag: Setting Boundaries

 Gerald tried to backpedal with a logical excuse.

-Susan: “Just tell me, did you or did you not tell your mom exactly why we won’t be going to their place for Thanksgiving?”
+“Just tell me, did you or did you not tell your mom exactly why we won’t be going to their place for Thanksgiving?”
+She asked.

-Gerald knew he hadn’t been direct with his mom… He didn’t want to piss her off.
+Gerald knew he hadn’t been direct with his mom… He didn’t want to piss her off either.
 Gerald had given his mom a list of excuses why they wouldn’t be there for the holiday…

-Without this masculine “containment” women feel they don’t have a champion in their corner and you feel like you’re walking on eggshells.
+Without masculine “containment“, women feel they don’t have a champion in their corner, and you feel like you’re tiptoing around your wife.

 How To Stop Tiptoeing Around Your Wife